netlify/build/packages/edge-bundler/README.md

     npm install @netlify-labs/edge-bundler --save
     ```

-2. Import it and create a bundle from a directory of Edge Handlers and a list of declarations.
+2. Import it and create a bundle from a directory of Edge Functions and a list of declarations.

     ```js
     import { bundle } from '@netlify-labs/edge-bundler'

-    // List of directories to search for Edge Handlers. const sourceDirectories = [
+    // List of directories to search for Edge Functions. const sourceDirectories = [
-        "/repo/netlify/edge-handlers",
+        "/repo/netlify/edge-functions",
-        "/repo/.netlify/edge-handlers"
+        "/repo/.netlify/edge-functions"
     ]

-    // Directory where bundle should be placed. const distDirectory = "/repo/.netlify/edge-handlers-dist"
+    // Directory where bundle should be placed. const distDirectory = "/repo/.netlify/edge-functions-dist"

-    // List of Edge Handlers declarations.
+    // List of Edge Functions declarations.
     const declarations = [
-        {handler: "user-1", path: "/blog/*"},
+        {function: "user-1", path: "/blog/*"},
-        {handler: "internal-2", path: "/"}
+        {function: "internal-2", path: "/"}
     ]

     await bundle(sourceDirectories, distDirectory, declarations)